Highlights of Puglia

 In Puglia, the food revolves around local produce, so the dishes on offer will vary depending on what's in season.
 A lot of the cuisine is vegetable or cheese based and of course, they make good use of the oil produced from the 60 million olive trees in the region.
 Over the next week, you can try a range of delicious dishes like fried polenta, tubs of ricotta, mozzarella balls stuffed with cream, orecchiette pasta (known as small ear pasta due to its shape), which is normally served with a sauce made from turnip tops, meat and rice-stuffed peppers or a large array of seafood dishes.
 The wine is also delicious, with Primitivo red wine being a popular choice.
 Stay: Hotel Excelsior Bari (or similar) (Comfortable)

-Next, we'll have a guided tour of the UNESCO World Heritage Site of Castel del Monte.
-It's one of the best-preserved medieval castles in Southern Italy and is an unusual octagonal shape with a tower in each corner and no roof over the large central courtyard.
-The architectural design suggests Arabic influences as well as more classical Italian features.
-It was built by the Holy Roman Emperor Frederick II and was of huge importance to the region.
-It is believed to have been a cultural centre for ancient scholars coming from all over the world and each part of the castle conceals philosophic and alchemical meanings within its unique design.
+This morning, we'll leave Bari and head first to the UNESCO World Heritage Site of Castel del Monte.
+It's one of the best-preserved medieval castles in Southern Italy and is instantly recognisable for its unusual octagonal shape, with a tower at each corner and no roof over the large central courtyard.
+The architectural design hints at Arabic influences alongside more classical Italian features.
+Built by the Holy Roman Emperor Frederick II, the castle held enormous importance for the region and is believed to have served as a cultural centre for scholars from across the world.
+Each part of the structure is thought to conceal philosophical and even alchemical meaning within its unique design.

-Please note, depending on the size of the group we may be accommodated across two properties, a five-minute walk apart.
+Please note, depending on the size of the group, we may be accommodated across two properties located just a five-minute walk apart.
 Stay: Hotel Sassi (or similar) (Comfortable) (B)

 This morning, a local guide will take us on a walking tour of the Sassi Quarter which is split into two halves - Sassi Caveoso and Sassi Barisano, with the cathedral sitting between them.
 The city is so unchanged over the centuries that it has frequently been used as a film set for biblical scenes.
 It's hard to believe it now, but in the 1950s Matera was an embarrassment to the Italian authorities, as many families were living in one-room caves, in poor conditions and poverty was rife.
 The families were helped and re-housed and the city cleaned up it's now a treasured historic city that was the European Capital of Culture in 2019.

-After spending the morning exploring the cobbled lanes, rock-carved churches and caves, we'll have the afternoon free to discover more, or you might like to take a train to neighbouring Gravina (the journey is around 45 minutes each way).
+After spending the morning exploring the cobbled lanes, rock-carved churches and caves, we'll have the afternoon free to discover more, or you might like to take a taxi to neighbouring Gravina.
 Gravina is a historic town that has retained much of its character.
 The buildings here line the sides of a deep river gorge with a Roman bridge connecting them.
 The highlight of the town however is the Gravina Sotterranea, which is an underground network of meandering passageways that run beneath the city through caves and cellars where you can find rock-carved churches under the houses above.
 This remarkable underground labyrinth has only recently been discovered.
+If you wish to join this optional excursion, it must be booked with the Tour Leader the previous day.
+A minimum of seven participants is required in order to arrange an English-speaking guide and transportation.
 Stay: Hotel Sassi (or similar) (Comfortable) (B)

 This morning, we'll drive to an agriturismo in Putignano or in the surrounding area for a cheese tasting.
 Agriturismos are traditional country farms that have opened up their doors to visitors, everything here is homemade.
 After seeing how the cheese is produced and exploring the farm and gardens, we'll sample their delicious food, which usually includes freshly braided mozzarella.